Skip to main content

 AI chat experiences are powerful.
 These technologies are in their early days, so it’s difficult to know how they will used.
 For example, AI chat tools may be useful in facilitating brandsafe discussions and moderating conversations.
 AI chat may also play a role in growing online communities and easing the burden of community management.

 Connecting with other people is the core of online chat.
-The first chat platforms succeeded because they offered group and 1-on-1 messaging.
+The first chat platforms succeeded because they offered group chat and 1-on-1 messaging.
 The social need to connect through chat isn’t going anywhere.
 Instead, we will see the growth of online chat experiences on many different websites.
 We look forward to sharing more insights exploring how AI and people can come together to offer exciting digital experiences.

 Harnessing The Power of Chat For Your Website